Calvin’s Commentaries: New Professional Sports Leagues

 The MLR loop will kick-off with seven teams in April, and the teams, league, and the associated podcast Earful of Dirt have all been doing a good job on social media to get fans interested.
 Crowds for pre-season efforts weeks ahead of the league start-ups have been good.

-It’s a promising early start, and for Canadian rugby fans, the Ontario Arrows and a still unnamed team out of Vancouver have already emerged with an eye to joining the league in 2019, joining a group of five or six cities already showing interest for year two.
+It’s a promising early start, and for Canadian rugby fans, and their team’s custom lapel pins, the Ontario Arrows and a still unnamed team out of Vancouver have already emerged with an eye to joining the league in 2019, joining a group of five or six cities already showing interest for year two.

 If the Canadian teams do join, hopefully, one of our national sports channels, TSN or SportsNet will pick up games in lieu of repeated dart or poker shows, (by the way how is poker a sport?).